Estimated reading time: 9 minutes

 MediShield usually comes into play when a person is seriously ill or suffers a long-term condition.
 Workers are auto-enrolled into this extended level of cover but have the right to opt-out, usually in favour of private cover.

-MediShield Plus is the top-level health cover in Singapore that covers just about every treatment.
+MediShield Plus is Singapore’s top-level health cover covering just about every treatment.

 However, the premiums are substantially more expensive than either of the other packages.

 Most hospitals and clinics offer a mix of private and public treatments, but only around a fifth of healthcare centres delivering front-line care are government-funded.

 Even some government-run hospitals offer public and private treatment options, including:

 - General hospitals – offering similar services to those in the UK, including accident and emergency departments

 - Private hospitals – treatments are paid-for, but these facilities have the shortest waiting lists